harada-toshi/pgaudit/README.md

 - %object_type

- The type of objects like as TABLE, INDEX, VIEW, etc.
+ The type of objects like as TABLE, INDEX, VIEW, MATERIALIZED_VIEW, SEQUENCE, COMPOSITE_TYPE, FOREIGN_TABLE, FUNCTION, TOAST_VALUE, UNKNOWN.

  Available for SELECT, DML and most DDL statements